 Your AC unit uses a chemical refrigerant to shift heat within your residence outside.
 This makes your house chilly and relaxing.
-The type of refrigerant used in your home’s air conditioner has switched several times as time has gone by, following technology advancements and environmental considerations.
+The type of refrigerant used in your Columbia home’s air conditioner has switched several times as time has gone by, following technology advancements and environmental considerations.

-All new home AC equipment run on R410a, also known as Puron.
+All new home AC equipment in Columbia run on R410a, also known as Puron.
 But this refrigerant will eventually be phased out.
 This is a result of a continued focus on reducing compounds known to have an effect on the environment.

 To understand the “why” behind AC rules, it helps to put it into perspective.
 Two-thirds of the 128.5 million homes in the United States have air conditioners, according to the U.S. Department of Energy.

 But it’s not really the air conditioning system itself, or even its cooling functions.

 The issue in question is the refrigerant these units need to produce the comfort we enjoy.

 If your system was connected after January 1, 2010, it in all likelihood has R410a.
 And there’s a lot of time for you to get prepared for the phaseout.
 So, it’s not an issue you should be concerned about during this time.